 Many a toddler will do anything to avoid falling asleep ⎯ crying, asking for drinks of water, even getting out of bed.
 Follow these guidelines to help with toddler sleep training.

 Getting enough sleep is essential for your toddler's healthy development, not to mention your sanity.
 Here's how to help your child slow down, switch

 Create a routine

-Start each night with a relaxing routine: changing into pajamas, brushing his teeth and washing his face every night will help establish that these are
+Start each night with a relaxing routine.
+Changing into pajamas, brushing his teeth, and washing his face every night will help establish that these are

-Make it comfortable
+Make bedtime comfortable

 Pause before answering a call

 that it's bedtime.
 If you go into her room, leave the light off and make it quick.

 Teaching a toddler good sleep habits doesn't happen overnight.
 Keep doing the same thing at bedtime and eventually your toddler will learn to go along with